Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 * Your server must be on port 80, or you must forward 80 to 3000.
 Otherwise friend requests may cause lockups on other servers.
 See the command-line switches below.

-* Your server must also have 8080 available for websockets.
+* Your server should also have 8080 available for websockets.
 [Websockets](http://en.wikipedia.org/wiki/WebSockets) are how the browser talks in 'real time' to the server.
-Note that they are not required for basic pod operation, nor for inter-pod communication.
+They are not required for basic pod operation, nor for inter-pod communication.
 Since many hosting providers don't allow you to open 8080, you may consider them a nice-to-have.

 * Due to a bug, your server must block, not just filter out (->timeout), port 443.